wagslane/qvault/README.md

 ## Contributing

-Feel free to contribute by forking the repo and opening pull requests.
+We love help!
+Contribute by forking the repo and opening pull requests.
 Please ensure that your code passes the existing tests, and write tests to test your changes if applicable.

 All pull requests should be submitted to the "master" branch.
 Code in the "prod" branch is live in the latest release.